 However you approach it, plan to seek new business to help your trucking company grow proactively.

 Find the right help

-Eventually, if all goes well, you’ll hire employees to take tasks off of your plate so that you can focus on managing your business and/or driving your truck.
+Eventually, if all goes well, you’ll hire employees to take tasks off your plate so you can focus on managing your business and/or driving your truck.

 In a trucking company, additional drivers will probably be your first hires.

-After that, consider what aspects of the business are posing the most significant challenges.
+After that, consider what aspects of the business pose the most significant challenges.
 And consider your limitations.
 It may be smart to hire an employee who is an expert in those areas in which your business is currently lacking.

 Building a robust and well-rounded team will create a stable foundation for your business.

 You may want your very first hire to be a part-time assistant.
 Look for someone who is a jack-of-all-trades, eager to learn new skills, and with a strong work ethic.
 You’ll sleep better knowing you’ve got someone you can rely on in the trenches with you.